-Who would have thought that there is a connection between Lovecraft, ancient Egyptian texts, Aliester Crowley, Blavatsky, and Hollywood?
+Who would have thought that there is a connection between Lovecraft, ancient Egyptian texts, Aleister Crowley, Blavatsky, and Hollywood?

-We’re all familiar with the popular Hollywood stories of the dashing American hero, run amuck of the French Foreign Legion in Egypt, and faced with a mercenary charter from a beautiful British woman.
+We’re all familiar with the popular Hollywood stories of the dashing American hero, who runs amuck with the French Foreign Legion in Egypt and is faced with a mercenary charter from a beautiful British woman.
 The two narrowly escape capture, only to find themselves swept up in an adventure to save the world from the evil agenda of a mummy and its followers.
 (I’m talking about “The Mummy“ here)

 As is typically the case in Hollywood, facts sometimes get muddled in the creative process, and what we’ve come to know of the legend of the Book of the Dead, may be less accurate than you think.